brandonTheProgram/Neo4J-Game-of-Thrones/README.md

 # About
 During my research into graph databases, I explored Neo4J with some training data.
 To learn Cypher and Neo4J, I used data from Game of Thrones to build graphs to show how each character is connected to their families and their royal houses.
 I explored using Neo4J Browser, Neo4J Bloom, and 3D Force Graph.
 Browser is used as a query tool to run Cypher queries against your Neo4j graph data and view results.
 Bloom is used for visualizing graph data using search inputs.
 3D Force Graph is a web component to represent a graph data structure in a 3-dimensional space using a force-directed iterative layout.
 By using JavaScript, a user is able to visualize their graph in the third dimension instead of the second.
+In the end, I created a graph database of employees at my internship's company but that data is private so here is a GOT example.

 # How to Run
 ## Dataset